 Epidemiology, pathophysiology and the role of medical nutrition therapy in the management of selected chronic conditions.
 Practical applications are explored through case studies.
-Prerequisites: BIOL 2823, NUTR 3723, NUTR 4523.
+Prerequisites: BIOL 2823, NUTR 2013 or NUTR 3723, NUTR 3023 or NUTR 4523.

 NUTR 4543 Maternal and Infant Nutrition